arenaxr/arena-docs/content/localization/optical-markers.md

 ### Use the device in portrait orientation

 The ARENA localization solver assumes that the device is in portrait orientation, and **we recommend locking the device to portrait orientation**.
-The picture below shows a scene with a blue box at the origin; while not visible, the blue box is overlayed on an Apriltag with ID 0.
+The picture below shows a scene with a blue box at the origin; while not visible, the blue box is overlayed on an AprilTag with ID 0.

 ![img](../../assets/img/localization/portrait.png)